 Can Kibble Cause Vomiting?

 Yes, dry dog food sometimes known as kibble, can cause vomiting.
-Kibble is a dehydrated food and is deliberately made to smell very appetizing.
+Kibble is a dehydrated food and is deliberately made to smell very appetising.
+Given an unlimited supply of this moreish dog food, dogs will tend to wolf down way more than they need.

 Kibble Is Dry - But It's Rehydrated In The Stomach

-Given an unlimited supply of this moreish dog food, dogs will tend to wolf down way more than they need.
-The kibble sits in the stomach, where it is rehydrated.
-It swells, becoming easily twice the size it was when it was dry, in the dog’s bowl.
+The kibble sits in the dog's stomach, where it is rehydrated.
+It swells, becoming easily twice the size it was when it was dry, in the bowl.

 If you are lucky, the dog will manage to vomit the excess, so the stomach doesn’t end up being stretched.

 You've probably experienced this yourselves when eating too much of something delicious that is dry.
 You tummy ends up feeling seriously distended and uncomfortable.

 A Distended Stomach Causes Other Issues